auralius/noodle/src/mainpage.md

 - @ref noodle_api "Implementation Files": source-level implementation documentation.

 Configuration macros are described in `noodle_config.h`.
+When reading the implementation, start from the public declaration in `noodle.h`, then move to the matching refactored `.cpp` file; shared private pieces are declared in `noodle_internal.h`.

 ## Limitations And Notes

 - Several helpers rely on shared file handles and shared temporary buffer pointers.
 Treat the library as non-reentrant unless you add external serialization.
+- `noodle_internal.h` is private implementation surface and may change without preserving application-level compatibility.
 - Path normalization for slash-requiring filesystems uses a static buffer.
 - Many 2D APIs assume square feature maps (`W * W`) rather than rectangular tensors.
+- `NOODLE_MAX_K` must be large enough for the largest convolution kernel copied into stack scratch.
 - Explicit convolution padding uses one padding value per side.
 Passing `P = 65535` requests SAME-style output sizing, and the helper resolves the required top/left and bottom/right padding internally.